Montana Contractor License Exam Guide (2026)

 A focused 4-week study plan for the Montana exam

-Because montana exams target 7,000-foot elevations, 100+ psf snow loads, seismic zones in western valleys, and wildfire interface zones, this four-week outline targets what Montana field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Montana exams target 7,000-foot elevations, 100+ psf snow loads, seismic zones in western valleys, and wildfire interface zones, this four-week outline targets what Montana field inspectors and your licensing board exam items actually test—not generic national prep.

 1. Week 1 — Map the exam.
 Pull your current candidate bulletin, list every reference, and confirm the modules you have to pass.
 Start a one-page error log.
 Spend extra time on: Montana Building/Energy Codes (based on 2021 I-codes) with high snow load maps.